 Our work is largely inspired by [6].
-We apply HBCE to a read-channel distribution that models the device physics for degradation, namely wear-out and retention loss.
+We apply HBCE to a read channel distribution that models the device physics of Flash degradation, namely wear-out and retention-loss.
 By modeling the underlying physical properties, our channel model uses fewer parameters (five) to characterize the channel.
 The combination of fewer parameters and the use of an improved binning paradigm allows LM to accurately estimate a more detailed channel distribution using only 10-bins.

 The remainder of this paper is organized as follows: Section II presents the Flash channel model used in the paper.
 Section III compares three binning strategies from the perspectives of squared Euclidean distance and effective resolution.
 Section IV compares three least squares channel parameter estimation algorithms in terms of their speed and accuracy in estimating channel parameters that minimize the squared Euclidean distance between the measured histogram and the histogram produced by the estimated channel parameters in the context of our channel model.
-Section V presents simulation results demonstrating that a 10-bin (9-read) histogram with an equalprobability binning strategy and Levenberg-Marquardt least squares algorithm provides excellent channel parameter estimations and provides good performance in a DVA algorithm.
-Section VI concludes the paper.
+Section V presents simulation results demonstrating that ten bins (nine reads) using an equalprobability binning strategy and the Levenberg-Marquardt least-squares algorithm provides excellent channel parameter estimation.
+Section VI concludes the paper..